xaolaw/Dissertation/README.md

+# Getting all assets

+You need to download textures and models from https://drive.google.com/drive/folders/1kCsZu0TfSNmvxzYq-5BjYgyNHyVL6BXy?usp=sharing and move the Resources folder to the Assets folder, so that the contents of Resources folder from git and the downloaded one end up togeather.

 # Generating an executable file

-First you need to download textures and models from https://drive.google.com/drive/folders/1kCsZu0TfSNmvxzYq-5BjYgyNHyVL6BXy?usp=sharing and move the Resources folder to the Assets folder, so that the contents of Resources folder from git and the downloaded one end up togeather.

 In order to generate an executable file it is required to have 2022.3.11f1 version of Unity Editor.
 You also need to have an adequate plug-in installed, depending on what platform the game has to run on.